A new year

 Why should we rejoice in the Lord when we are suffering?
 This is a fair question that deserves an answer.
 Let me give you three reasons why you should rejoice in the midst of difficulties.

 First, we rejoice in the Lord because we know that whatever we suffer as believers in this world there is no comparison to the reward that our Heavenly Father has for us when we meet him one day.
 The Bible teaches about momentary light afflictions followed by an eternal weight of glory (Second Corinthians 4:16 and 17).
-The Bible also says, ” In everything g ive thanks for this is a will of God in Christ Jesus concerning you” (Thessalonians 5: 18) Notice also in this verse it does not say FOR everything give thanks but rather IN everything give thanks.
-There is a world of difference in these two words in this verse.

 A second reason to rejoice in the Lord is that He gives us a peace of heart that is totally different from any other peace available.
 Jesus said: